SorathiyaKamal19/todo-app/README.md

 <!-- This is Simple Todo Application  -->

-this is Todo Application With React is simple in Design For Pratice
+this is Todo Application With React is simple in Design For Pratice with Local strorage

 steps to Run Project
 -> npm i